 This is the most spectacular kind of chainsaw chain of the 6 types we are talking about.
 But if you look at it in a different way, it’s really worth it will come out.

 See, sharpening is one of the hectic works that a chainsaw user has to deal with.
-But this chain has a mechanism that sharpens themselves without any prior manual effort.
+But this chain has a mechanism that sharpens itself without any prior manual effort.
 Therefore, they are called self-sharpening chainsaw chains.

 The feature that sharpens this chain up, contains a design where the chain is filed as they pass through the glide.